 North Salem United Methodist Church

-We are initiating a new Spot on our site.
-It is called: "View From The Pew".
-With this new spot you, the user of this site, may write in to have posted a spiritual or biblical thought, observation or idea.
+"View From The Pew" is here for you!
+With this spot you, the user of this site, may write in to have posted a spiritual, social or biblical thought, an observation or an idea on just about any topic at all.
 The intent of this is to give voice to our membership - you.
-Here it is hoped you will be encouraged to share your spiritual thoughts, feelings and/or understandings with us, your brethren.
+Here it is hoped you will be encouraged to share your thoughts, feelings and/or understandings with us, your brethren.
 An exchange of ideas and an understanding of the thoughts and views of others will undoubtedly edify and strengthen our church community.

-Since this site is new and we inexperienced in such, it is, of course, unknown how this spot will evolve over time or how it will ultimately be managed.
-Nonetheless, let us step out and begin.
-To submit a paragraph or two (sadly, space is a limiting factor) send an e-mail to this site via: email@example.com.
+To submit your thoughts, ideas or comments send an e-mail to this site via: email@example.com.
 Once received it will be considered for posting and appear here on our Home Page following Pastor Moore's Weekly Devotional, "Thoughts From Our Pastor".